SashaMoe/Ragdoll/README.md

 It consists of the following packages:
 * ragdoll.app
 * ragdoll.util
-* ragdoll.asm
+* ragdoll.asm.*

-The second part is designed to use our own visitor pattern to output the class structure in [GraphicViz](#http://www.graphviz.org/) format.
+The second part is designed to use our own visitor pattern to output the class structure in either [GraphicViz](#http://www.graphviz.org/) format, or [SDEdit](#http://sdedit.sourceforge.net/) format.
 It consists of the following packages:
-* ragdoll.code.api
+* ragdoll.code.*.api
-* ragdoll.code.impl
+* ragdoll.code.*.impl
 * ragdoll.code.visitor.api
 * ragdoll.code.visitor.impl

-Overall, the project uses Decorator Pattern as well as two Visitor Patterns.
+Overall, the project uses Decorator Pattern as well as two aspects of Visitor Patterns.

+### Evolution of the design
 **Note**: In Milestone 1, we considered possible needs in the future to draw more types of arrows.
 Thus, we modified a little bit of Visitor Pattern in `GVOutputStream` class and allow it to visit `String`s.
 Therefore, in Milestone 2, we don't see a strong demand of completely redesigning of our design patterns.
 We choose to keep using our existing one.

+In Milestone 3, we recognized the need to properly extend our project's structure.
+We went through a brainstorm activity during the meeting, and came with the following reasonings:
+* This milestone is about to build an entirely different tool.
+* At the first glance, we thought we may share some data structure or common classes with the existing one.
+Indeed, we figured out that the following classes and interfaces could be shared:
+ * ragdoll.app.Ragdoll
+ * ragdoll.code.visitor.api.IVisitor
+ * ragdoll.code.visitor.impl.AOutputStream
+ * Some test cases
+* For some data structure, such as `ragdoll.code.uml.api.IMethod`, we firstly tended to reuse it in SD tool.
+However, it added a level of confusion in implementing `Method` class because it doesn't make sense to let a UML drawing tool to have getter and setter to deal with method's depth.
+It also doesn't make sense to let a SD drawing tool to keep track of method's access level and exceptions, because as long as the code compiles, we will just traverse the compiled code and form the [Call Graph](#https://en.wikipedia.org/wiki/Call_graph).
+Therefore, we kept a low level of coupling between these two drawing tools.
+These are indicated by their own package names.

 ### Design Principles
 The project follows the following design principles: